santiagomora2/dispatch/README.md

 > Dispatch does not intend to compete with Claude Code, DeepAgents, OpenCode or other famous CLIs.

-> It is a tool I built for the love of the game, and is meant to be an easy-to-understand, easily-to-modify, light-weight, local CLI agent that you can study to understand how popular agentic systems and famous Agentic AI CLIs work.
+> It is a tool I built for the love of the game, and is meant to be an easy-to-understand, easy-to-modify, lightweight, local CLI agent that you can study to understand how popular agentic systems and famous Agentic AI CLIs work.

 ---